Friday, May 8, 2009

 Blindness walks these lands unscathed,

-The hour of darkness, never late
+At the hour of darkness, but never too late

-For the forged memories of bygone times
+Forge memories of bygone times

-That are moments forever craved for, never denied.
+Forever craved for, now never denied.

-Immaculate seeds of the present done
+Immaculate seeds of the present

 Come, embrace our vanities;